rsalmond/TIL/five dollar words.md

 Aleatory: dependant on chance, or an uncertain outcome.

+Allotrope: an element which exists in multiple forms (eg. dioxygen O2 and ozone O3).

 Allusive: characterized by indirect references.

 Anomie: instability caused a breakdown of social norms or moral standards.